It is time once again for six word Saturday over at show my face dot com. Today's Six:

 The thing that gets to me is at the end of the commercial after they have made the whole think local, drink local, pitch they announce the name of the company and where there company is from: G Heileman Company, Milwaukee, Wisconsin.

 Hey!
-So let's get this straight.
-Chicago Cubs fans should think local and drink local by buying beer from a company from a different state?
+So, let's get this straight.
+Chicago Cubs fans should think local and drink local by buying beer from a company in a different state?

-One of the first years this campaign was on the radio, the Cubs and the Milwaukee Brewers were fighting for the lead in the division almost all Summer.
-I found it ironic that the company championing being local had their offices in a town where most of their residents were cheering against the Cubs.
+One of the first years this campaign was on the radio, the Cubs and the Milwaukee Brewers fought for the lead in the division almost all Summer.
+Ironically, the company championing being local had their offices in a town where most of their residents were cheering against the Cubs.

 The crazy thing is I don't drink alcohol at all.
-So Why does non beer drinking Sox fan get all worked up about beer commercials primarily played during Cubs games?
-If I could answer that question, my therapy bills would be much much lower.
+So Why does a non-beer-drinking Sox fan get all worked up about beer commercials primarily played during Cubs games?
+If I could answer that question, my therapy bills would be so much lower.

 Now that you know that I think loco, head back to Six Word Saturday at Show my face dot com.